coduinix/practical-security/md/processes.md

 * How sensitive is it
 * Could you store it in the cloud?
 * Do you need encryption?
 What type?

-* Not storing data is more secure than NOT storing
+vvv

+> Most secure way to store data is to NOT store the data

 vvv